runarsf/deploy/README.md

 # deploy
 [![Build Status](https://travis-ci.org/runarsf/deploy.svg?branch=master)](https://travis-ci.org/runarsf/deploy)

-A bash script made for deploying and managing [dotfiles](https://github.com/runarsf/dotfiles) from a folder or git repo.
+A bash script made for deploying and managing [dotfiles](https://github.com/runarsf/dotfiles) from a folder or git repo.<br />
+Deploy is under active development and currently capable of deploying all (dot)files from a folder (see [Folder structure](https://github.com/runarsf/deploy#folder-structure)), and packages from a json file (see [Package file](https://github.com/runarsf/deploy#package-file)).

 ### Installation